 However, the space compressed by the outer anvils is tetrahedrally distorted with changing press load because the supporting strengths of the upper and lower anvils are different from the horizontal four anvils.
 Therefore, we weakened the strength to support the upper and lower anvils so that the compression space shrinks with keeping an exact cubic shape with increasing press load.

-The hardness of inner anvils is, of course, directly related to the maximum pressure.
-Engineering development of carbide by some companies allows manufacturing carbide anvils that can generate over 30 GPa.
-The below is one example.
+Of course, the hardness of inner anvils is directly related to the maximum pressure.
+Some companies' engineering development of carbide allows the manufacturing of carbide anvils that can generate over 30 GPa.
+Below is one example.

 Fig. 3.
 Comparison of generated pressures using carbide with hardness HRC = 95.5 (blue, Hv = 2200) and HRC = 94.0 (red, Hv = 1800) with truncation 2.0 mm at ambient temperature.
 The pressure generation by anvils with HRC = 94.0 has a limit of 26 GPa.
 On the other hand, anvils with HRC = 95.5 can generate 32 GPa and could be more if more press load had been applied.

-Even though hard carbide is used for anvil material, yielding of anvils around the truncation anyway limits pressure generation.
-To reduce the yielding, three anvil faces around a truncation of inner anvils were inclined typically by 1.0°(Fig. 4).
-This is essentially the same technology as bevel processing in DACs, by which pressures greater than 200 GPa were first achieved in a DAC.
-Fig. 5 demonstrates the effect of anvil tapering on ultrahigh-pressure generation.
+Even though hard carbide is used for anvil material, the yielding of anvils around the truncation limits pressure generation.
+To reduce the yielding, three anvil faces around a truncation of inner anvils are inclined, referred to as anvil tapering (Fig. 4).
+This tapering is essentially the same technology as bevel processing in DACs, generating pressures greater than 200 GPa.
+Figure 5 demonstrates the effect of anvil tapering on ultrahigh-pressure generation.

 Fig. 4.
 Concept of the anvil tapering

 Fig. 5.
 Comparison of high-pressure generation using flat (red) and tapered (blue) anvils with truncation of 1.5 mm.
-The flat anvils generate pressures to 32 GPa, whereas the tapered anvil generated pressures to 41 GPa at a press load of 15 GPa.
+The flat anvils generate pressures to 32 GPa, whereas the tapered anvils generate pressures to 41 GPa at a press load of 15 GPa.

-Even though ultrahigh-pressure is generated by cold compression, a significant part of generated pressure is lost by heating to mantle temperatures (Fig. 6).
-The reasons for this pressure drop may be (1) decrease in anvil hardness, (2) softening of gasket and pressure medium, (3) sintering of sample and pressure medium, and (5) volume decrease upon sample phase transition.
 In order to suppress the pressure drop for the possible reasons (1) to (4), very effective thermal insulation is indispensable.
-In order to suppress the pressure drop by the reasons (4) and (5), we pre-cooked the sample to convert it to an aggregate of medium-high pressure (20 GPa) and medium-high temperature (1200 K) phase.
+In order to suppress the pressure drop for the reasons (4) and (5), we pre-cooked the sample to convert it to an aggregate of medium-high pressure (20 GPa) and medium-high temperature (1200 K) phase.
 Fig. 7 demonstrates such examples of ultrahigh-pressure generation at mantle temperature (2000 K).

 Fig. 6.
 An example of pressure drop by heating.
 Although ultrahigh-pressure of 63 GPa was generated using carbide with very high hardness (Hv = 2700) at a temperature of 300 K, it decreased to 48 GPa by heating to 2000 K.